Skip to main content

 • filters these are the available filters for this report type for this particular grouping.
 The filters available vary depending on the type AND the grouping.

 • metrics these are the available metrics for the report type.
 When creating a report.
-See the CC Historical Analytics Glossary for additional detail on the definition of the available metrics
+See the Metrics Glossary for additional detail on the definition of the available metrics

 • When running reports: